-- pre-operating costs, which include costs incurred during the start-up stage of the contract, before construction starts, such as the costs of design and specific studies carried out for the contract; organisation and production start-up costs; building site start-up costs.
+pre-operating costs, which include costs incurred during the start-up stage of the contract, before construction starts, such as the costs of design and specific studies carried out for the contract; organization and production start-up costs; building site start-up costs.

 These pre-operating costs are included in the stage of completion calculation and in the cost to cost calculation once they have been incurred.
-During the initial stage of the contract, they are included in the carrying amount of contract work in progress, if recoverable, without recognising any profit margin when the contract profit or loss cannot be reliably estimated; - contract operating costs, which include those directly attributable to the contract (e.g., materials, subcontracting, labour, amortisation and depreciation, compulsory purchases, any directly attributable borrowing costs, etc.).
-They
+During the initial stage of the contract, they are included in the carrying amount of contract work in progress, if recoverable, without recognizing any profit margin when the contract profit or loss cannot be reliably estimated;

-- are recognised on an accruals basis and included in the calculation of the stage of completion; - post-operating costs, which include site dismantlement costs generally incurred after the contract has been closed to remove the installations (or entire sites) and to return the machinery or plant to the company's premises or transfer them to another site.
+- contract operating costs, which include those directly attributable to the contract (e.g., materials, subcontracting, labor, amortization and depreciation, compulsory purchases, any directly attributable borrowing costs, etc.).
+They are recognized on an accruals basis and included in the calculation of the stage of completion; - post-operating costs, which include site dismantlement costs generally incurred after the contract has been closed to remove the installations (or entire sites) and to return the machinery or plant to the company's premises or transfer them to another site.

 This category also includes losses on abandoned materials and the cost of transporting unused materials.
 They are included in the contract estimate and, therefore, if incurred during the contract term, they are comprised in the calculation of the progress billings.
-Therefore, no specific accruals are made to the income statement; - costs for services to be rendered after completion of the contract, which mainly relate to services rendered after the contract has been completed.
+Therefore, no specific accruals are made to the income statement;

+costs for services to be rendered after completion of the contract, which mainly relate to services rendered after the contract has been completed.
 They may include assistance and supervision provided in the early stages of use of the plant or scheduled maintenance.

-If the contract does not include specific additional considerations for these services and the contract may be "closed" for accounting purposes (contracts are usually closed once work is completed and the client has accepted the end result), the costs to be incurred to render these services when the contract is closed in the accounting records should be estimated and provided for in the specific items.
+If the contract does not include specific additional considerations for these services and the contract may be "closed" for accounting purposes (contracts are usually closed once work is completed and the customer has accepted the end result), the costs to be incurred to render these services when the contract is closed in the accounting records should be estimated and provided for in the specific items.
 These costs are included in the calculation to determine the contract revenue.